 This module covers microeconomics including general equilibrium analysis, welfare economics, social choice, elementary game theory, and strategic behaviour of different actors such firms, voters and governments.

-Plus two modules from philosophy:
+Two from philosophy:

 Being, Becoming and Reality